 Curious about the fuss and because Winter Watch refers to satanism regularly, I decided it was time to actually read the SB.
 We wanted to hear it from the horse’s mouth.
 What follows is a critique.

 The chilling satanic philosophy is very real and is a huge threat to humanity.
 I would go so far to say that it is the dominant way of thinking in the world today.
-There are many defacto satanists who have never read LaVey or practiced rituals or the occult, but they are unknowingly steeped in the mentality described here.
+There are many defacto satanists and Sabateean Frankists who have never read LaVey or practiced rituals or the occult, but they are unknowingly steeped in the mentality described here.
 Mostly, it manifests itself as extreme moral relativism.

 “Satanism offers a minimum ethical structure and trusts individuals enough to figure the rest out for themselves.”
 LaVey writes, “There is nothing inherently sacred about moral codes.
 Like the wooden idols of long ago, they are the work of human hands, and what man has made, man can destroy!”

 This is the opposite of the core principles of objective truth and natural law — knowing the difference between right and wrong.
-The following video explains objective truth and morality and our philosophy.

-I think normies are dismissive of the idea of satanism existing en masse, because it evokes mental images of devil worshiping.
+I think pajama people are dismissive of the idea of satanism existing en masse, because it evokes mental images of devil worshiping.
 But LaVey himself clears that up: “Satanism has been frequently misrepresented as ‘devil worship,’ when in fact it constitutes a clear rejection of all forms of worship as a desirable component of the personality.”

 There’s this descriptive snippet from Wikipedia: